carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-functionattrs doesn't know much about memcpy/memset.
-This function should be marked readnone rather than readonly, since it only twiddles local memory, but functionattrs doesn't handle memset/memcpy/memmove aggressively:
+function-attrs doesn't know much about memcpy/memset.
+This function should be marked readnone rather than readonly, since it only twiddles local memory, but function-attrs doesn't handle memset/memcpy/memmove aggressively:

 struct X { int *p; int *q; };
 int foo() {